developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Sample Files

 To aid EMM developers, Zebra provides two fully working tools as examples of effective implementations of this process to copy or compare with their own solutions.
-With the exception of the schema, which describes functions specific to Zebra devices, the sample solutions are based entirely on Google's public specifications, and contain no Zebra-proprietary logic.
+The sample solutions are based entirely on Google's public specifications, and contain no Zebra-proprietary logic.
 In theory, tools built from these samples are effective on any device that conforms to the Google specifications.
+Also available is the Zebra OemConfig schema, which describes configurable parameters specific to Zebra devices.

+See the [download page](../../downloads) to access these files.

 `McTool.jar` - A Java app that presents a data-driven user interface from the contents of a schema.